sudo-owen/perceptron/content.md

 3. If a point $(x_t, y_t)$ is misclassified, update the weight $w_i$ with the following rule: $w_{i+1} = w_i + y_t(x_t)^T$.
 In other words, we add (or subtract) the misclassified point's value to (or from) our weights.
 4. Go back to step 2 until all points are classified correctly.

 To get a feel for what I mean, try out the interactive demo below.
+What happens is that a random hyperplane is selected, and then points are randomly generated on both sides.
 You can see the model update its decision boundary for each misclassified point, which flashes briefly.

 **Demo 1**